acrlabs/backuppy/docs/principles.md

     continue; failure to back up a single file should not prevent the rest of the backup from succeeding.

-(F2) If the file contents change while trying to back up the file, an error will occur to avoid
-    corrupted backup data.

-(F3) Backup operations shall be atomic: there should be no possibility of storing partial data in
+(F2) Backup operations shall be atomic: there should be no possibility of storing partial data in
     the backup store.
 Thus, backup data should be written to a temporary location and then moved to their final location in the store.

+(F3) If the file contents change while trying to back up the file, an error will occur to avoid
+    corrupted backup data.

 (F4) Data that is in the store shall never be deleted or overwritten.
 Since the stores are indexed
     by sha, it doesn't matter where the data "came from" if the sha matches.
 Files that have been deleted will instead just be marked as "not present" in the manifest.

-(F5) The program can support arbitrarily large files, meaning that we can't rely on the contents
-    fitting into memory.
-This means that additional copies of files are juggled around so that the backup can read and write data in chunks.